top of page

 God’s Boundless Love and Compassion for the World

 Within the “first Dynamic” of the Spiritual Exercises, we come to encounter the boundless mercy of God as we look into the reality of sin and the history of grace in the world and in our own lives.
-(It also lines up our holiday of Thanksgiving.)
+(It may line up our holiday of Thanksgiving.)

 Focus: We pray for the grace of embracing ourselves as loved sinners, gazing upon God‘s loving, gentle kindness and mercy, filling us with the grace of a profound sense of gratitude.